In Highlight: ECHR Knowledge Sharing Platform

 A national judge can use the ECHR-KS to review recent case law of the Court under Article 8 (Right to respect for private and family life) in the context of for example data protection.

-By exploring how the European Court of Human Rights interprets this right in a particular context, the user can assess whether the national legislation or domestic court decisions are aligned with ECHR standards.
+By exploring how the Court interprets this right in a particular context, the user can assess whether the national legislation or domestic court decisions are aligned with Convention standards.

 Who are its main users?

-The platform is designed for a broad range of users, including: judges, legal professionals and practitioners, researchers and academics, and public in general.
+The platform is designed for a broad range of users, including judges, legal professionals and practitioners, researchers and academics as well as the public in general.

-Its intuitive design and multilingual support make it particularly useful for empowering users with practical knowledge to advance justice and human rights protection at national level.
+Its intuitive design and multilingual versions make it particularly useful for empowering users with practical knowledge to advance justice and human rights protection at national level.

 Are there any upcoming developments related to the ECHR-KS platform that you would like to share?

 The ECHR-KS is now available not only in English and French, but also in Romanian, Turkish and Ukrainian.
-With this the case law of the European Court is accessible and available for more than 300 million people in their native languages.
+With this platform, the case law of the Court is accessible and available for more than 300 million people in their native languages.
 Other language versions of the platform are envisaged.
-Moreover, the platform regularly expands its content by introducing new Transversal and Key Themes.
+Moreover, the platform regularly expands its content by introducing new transversal and key themes.

 MORE ON THIS THEMATIC AREA